top of page

 Nagakubo-juku and Wada-juku

-This is the best walking course along the clear river, originating from the water source of Mt.Wada.
-Let's enjoy the magnificent scenery, cold and clean spring water while learning fascinating folklore relating to monuments along the street.
+This is the best walking route along the clear river.
+Let's enjoy the magnificent scenery, cold and clean spring water, while learning fascinating folklore relating to monuments along the street.

-You can refresh yourself with cold, clean spring water at some spots where it flows along this course.
+You can refresh yourself with cold, clean spring water at some spots where it flows along this route.

 bottom of page